TheEliteCode/alx-low_level_programming/0x17-doubly_linked_lists/README.md

 # C - Doubly linked lists

-In this project, I learned abou using doubly-linked lists in C.
+In this project, I learned about using doubly-linked lists in C.

-## Tests :heavy_check_mark:

-* [tests](./tests): Folder of test files.
-Provided by Holberton School.

 ## Header File :file_folder: